 As for the game itself...it was a lot like watching the Oilers play.
 Shoot the damn puck, dammit!
 Just shoot...somewhere near the net would be nice.
 And the power plays were AGONIZING!
 What no shot on net during that power play?
 Really?
 Noooo....

-and couldn't resolve anything in an exciting overtime period.
+In the end, they managed to tie it up in the dying seconds of the 3rd period and couldn't resolve anything in an exciting overtime period.
 Thus, I got to watch the Leafs in a shootout.
 Mat Sundin got poke checked...POKE CHECKED in a shootout...WTF?
 And the Leafs lost...

 *sigh*